Brad Lander: 2025 New York City mayoral campaign

-In July 2024, Lander announced he would challenge incumbent Mayor Eric Adams in the 2025 New York City mayoral election.
+In July 2024, Lander announced that he would challenge incumbent Mayor Eric Adams in the 2025 New York City mayoral election.

 On June 12, 2025, The New York Times Opinion panel chose Lander as its top choice for the Democratic primary for mayor.
 According to the Opinion editors, the panel consisted of 15 New Yorkers, chosen based on their "experience in citywide or local community affairs, their knowledge of key issues, and their range of viewpoints."
 Panelists noted Lander's extensive experience and accomplishments in city government, his demonstrated ability to listen and evolve on issues, his history of uniting opposing groups on housing and other issues, and his "smart instincts" as being among his strengths.
 They defined his "integrity, competence and consensus building" as three crucial qualities for leadership, and his responsibility and efficiency were highlighted even by panelists who preferred other candidates.
-The panel praised his policy stances, as well as what they described as his "capacity to manage New York’s sprawling bureaucracy" and "detailed knowledge of city government and finances."
+The panel praised his policy stances, as well as what they described as his "capacity to manage New York's sprawling bureaucracy" and "detailed knowledge of city government and finances."
+He was journalist Ezra Klein's top choice in the Democratic primary.

 On June 13, 2025, Lander and Zohran Mamdani cross-endorsed each other in the Democratic primary.
-He placed third in the first round.
+Lander placed third in the first round and was eliminated immediately thereafter, as Mamdani's lead was insurmountable.
 He was brought up on stage at Mamdani's victory party to celebrate.

-He is expected to play a large role in Zohran Mamdani's transition team.
-Although he was focusing on local politics per Politico.
+Lander was expected to play a large role in Zohran Mamdani's transition team but instead focused on local politics, according to Politico.
 The New York Times reported that Mamdani met with Lander in October 2025 to discuss the latter challenging incumbent member of the United States House Dan Goldman in 2026.